Future made in Europe

-Volt is a registered political party in Luxembourg, and have participated in the European Parliamentary Elections in 2019.
+Volt is a registered political party in Luxembourg, and has participated in the European Parliamentary Elections in 2019.
 We are preparing to run in the upcoming municipal, legislative, and European elections.
 Our members come from all over Luxembourg and the expat community.
 Watch this space!

 You will find our core values in an elaborated document.
 You will also find our programme for the European elections (which is the same for every Volt chapter in every country) and our national programme (which is being prepared).

 For a small and new party, our result was respectable.
 We got 2.1% of the votes in Luxembourg.
 Here are our results in detail: